gregdyke/timbre.js/README.md

 =========
 JavaScript library for objective sound programming

+*This fork is setup to provide a smaller version of timbre.js specifically for the abcjs project*

 Timbre.js provides a functional processing and synthesizing audio in your web apps with modern JavaScript's way like jQuery or node.js.
 It has many **T-Object** (Timbre-Object) that connected together to define the graph-based routing for overall audio rendering.
 It is a goal of this project to approach the next generation audio processing for web.

 ## Project Page ##